subscriptions-project/swg-js/docs/page-markup.md

     - `HowTo`
     - `Message`
     - `Review`
- 2. `"isAccessibleForFree"` can be true or false. `isAccessibleForFree": false` indicates that content is available for free.
+ 2. `"isAccessibleForFree"` can be true or false. `isAccessibleForFree": true` indicates that content is available for free.
- 2. The product ID is [pulbication]:[label], for example `"productID": "norcal_tribune.com:basic"`.
+ 2. The product ID is [publication]:[label], for example `"productID": "norcal_tribune.com:basic"`.

 The configuration is resolved as soon as `productID` and `isAccessibleForFree` are found.
 It is, therefore, advised to place the configuration as high up in the DOM tree as possible.